Rokuflam/ProjectZero/README.md

 1. Create a copy of the `.env.example` file and name it `.env`.
 Update the values as needed.

+2. If you need a Social Auth, go to `backend/apps/user/fixtures/social-auth.json`, and change client_id for the app you are about to use.

 ## Usage
 - Run the development server: